ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 In summary, the advantages of writing clean and modular code, in addition to best practices, will take you one step closer to a more readable code, which will be easier for your team to understand and maintain.
-Because simpler code is better.
+Because simple code is better.